OpenStrideNeuro/OpenStride/README.md

 pip3 install -r requirements.txt
 ```

-Further to this, if any dependeny issues are occurring, consider using a virtual environment to isolate project dependencies, run in the terminal in the same directory as OpenStride:
+Further to this, if any dependency issues are occurring, consider using a virtual environment to isolate project dependencies, run in the terminal in the same directory as OpenStride:

 ```bash
 python3 -m venv .venv # creating a virtual environment